apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 This virtual column is the product of the two source columns.
 Notice how the total number of rows has grown.
 The table `nested_data` had only 7 rows originally.

-Another way to unnest a virtual column is to concat them like so:
+Another way to unnest a virtual column is to concatenate them with ARRAY_CONCAT:

 ```sql
 select d45 from nested_data, UNNEST(ARRAY_CONCAT(dim4,dim5)) AS unnested(d45)